Ford Modular engine: World's fastest production car

 On February 28, 2005, the Koenigsegg CCR used a modified, Rotrex supercharged Ford Modular 4-valve DOHC 4.6 L V8, which produced 806 hp (601 kW), to achieve a top speed of 241 mph (388 km/h).
 The bore was achieved using Darton M.I.D.
 Sleeves.
 This certified top speed was recorded on February 28, 2005, in Nardò, Italy, and broke the McLaren F1's world record for fastest production car.
 The accomplishment was recognized by Guinness World Records in 2005, who gave the Koenigsegg CCR the official title of "World's Fastest Production Car."
 The Koenigsegg record was broken several months later by the Bugatti Veyron.
 This engine is the basis for Koenigsegg's twin-supercharged flexible fuel V8 seen in the CCX.

 1/8 Mile & 1/4 mile drag race world records

-1/8 mile

-On March 11, 2018, the team at Modular Motorsports Racing (MMR) used a modified (billet aluminum tall deck) Coyote engine, which produced over 3500 hp, and set the world record for the fastest Ford Modular & Coyote engine ever in the 1/8 mi, with 3.83 seconds at 202.29 mph.
-This beat the previous 1/8 mile record, and made MMR’s record the first within the 3.8 seconds zone, and first to break the 200 mph mark in the 1/8 mile. located in Bradenton, Florida, during an event sanctioned by the National Muscle Car Association] (NMCA).
-The accomplishment was recognized by sanctioning bodies, such as the National Muscle Car Association (NMCA) and the National Mustang Racers Association (NMRA), granting it the official title of the "Fastest 1/8 Mile Modular / Coyote-Powered Vehicle in the World."
-On March 10, 2019, MMR announced that they had topped their previously-held record from 2018.
-The team’s new records were 3.817 seconds at 204.17 mph (328.58 km/h).
-The record was accomplished with MMR’s GenX 351 cubic inch Coyote-based engine platform, that featured a "new billet manifold" and other various engine updates.